Hawo-world/Hawo-world/README.md

-# 👋 Hey there, Call me Hawo
+# 😼 Hey there, I'm Hawo-world

-### 🧠 INTP-J | Cybersecurity & Threat Intelligence Enthusiast
+### 🧠  Cybersecurity & Threat Intelligence Enthusiast

 I believe **knowledge is power**, and I treat curiosity as fuel.
 My passion lies in **Cybersecurity**, particularly in **Threat Intelligence**,  **jack of all trades** —  exploring everything from data analysis to development to automation.